-Bending your baby’s arms, bicycling her legs, putting her different body positions.
+Bending your baby’s arms, bicycling her legs, putting her in different body positions.
 Why did we include these in our BabySparks development program?

 That’s because baby exercises help: